apache/qpid-broker-j/doc/developer-guide/src/main/markdown/index.md

 # Qpid Broker-J Developer Guide

-This guide is intended for developers and contributors of Qpid Broker-J project to provide guidance and reference materials to aid them in development, building and releasing Qpid Broker-J.
+This guide is intended for developers and contributors of Qpid Broker-J project to provide guidance and reference materials to aid them in developing, building and releasing Qpid Broker-J.

-Each chapter in this guide is intended to be self-contained, so, the reader can jump to an interesting topic.
+Each chapter in this guide is intended to be self-contained, so the reader can jump to an interesting topic.

 ## Quick Start Guide